Projects

 The main objectives are:

 • Objective 1: Technical Development.
-Integration of 2D dry electrode arrays into fabric for obtaining a sensor for the upper arm; completion of the preindustrial prototype by transmitting wirelessly to a computer/tablet; the development of user-friendly interfaces for patients to guide the exercises and for clinicians with indexes and reports to monitor the patient’s progress; and finally, the implementation of Machine Learning algorithms for automatic patient’s evaluation.
+Integration of 2D dry electrode arrays into fabric for obtaining a sensor for the upper arm; completion of the pre‑industrial prototype by transmitting wirelessly to a computer/tablet; development of user‑friendly interfaces for patients to guide the exercises and for clinicians with indexes and reports to monitor the patient’s progress; and implementation of machine‑learning algorithms for automatic patient evaluation.

 • Objective 2: Clinical Valorisation.
 System validation in control subjects and patients.